stephenKaliman/iris-dataset/README.md

 As you can see in the images below (credits to [Rohith Gandhi](https://towardsdatascience.com/support-vector-machine-introduction-to-machine-learning-algorithms-934a444fca47)), any of the green lines on the left properly divide the data into categories, but the one on the right gives the largest margin of error for any instances we might encounter when actually using the data later on.

 <img src="https://github.com/stephenKaliman/iris-dataset/blob/main/figures/0_9jEWNXTAao7phK-5.png"><img src="https://github.com/stephenKaliman/iris-dataset/blob/main/figures/0_0o8xIA4k3gXUDCFU.png">

+Now, of course, leaving the biggest possible margin of error might not always work-- for example, if one of the classes is very well-represented in the data set, then cases we encounter later on will probably not be outliers relative to our data set, while other classes might cross over the "maximum-margin-of-error" division and be incorrectly classified by an SVM model.

 ### Predicting